-Performs the initial phase of a backup.
-The second phase is performed later by running mysqlbackup again with the apply-log option.
+The command only performs the initial phase of a complete backup process.
+The second phase is performed later by running mysqlbackup again with the apply-log command, which makes the backup consistent.

-backup-and-apply-log
+• backup-and-apply-log

 A combination of backup and apply-log.
-Not compatible with incremental backups.
-Also incompatible with the --compress option.
+It cannot be used for an incremental backup.